Photorealistic Renderings: Visualize and Sell Home Design Projects Faster

 Step #6: Save camera viewpoints

-Saving camera viewpoints allows you to try out different layouts or building materials without having to create a new rendering or reposition the camera.
-This allows you to show clients a few different ideas for interior and exterior designs without wasting their time.
+Saving camera viewpoints allows you to experiment with different layouts or building materials without having to create a new rendering or reposition the camera.
+This allows you to show clients a few different ideas for interior and exterior designs.

 Step #7: Generate HD rendering with a single click

-All renderings can be found in the gallery and can be used as templates for future projects.
+You can find all of your renderings in the gallery and save them as templates for future projects.

 Step #8: Share renderings with your team and clients

-Finally, you can share rendering with your team and clients.
-Enterprise subscribers can share files from directly inside the Cedreo dashboard.
-All users can download plans as a PDF or JPG and share it via email, text, or chat.
+Once you’re done adding the final touches, you can share the rendering with your team and clients.
+Enterprise subscribers can share files directly inside the Cedreo dashboard.
+All users can download plans as a PDF, JPG, or PNG and share them via email, text, or chat.

-As you can see, photorealistic 3D renderings are powerful tools that help builders, remodelers, and design pros present their ideas to clients, promote their business, and close more deals.
+As you can see, a 3D photorealistic rendering helps builders, remodelers, and design pros present their ideas to clients, promote their businesses, and close more deals.